javascript-tutorial/en.javascript.info/2-ui/1-document/02-dom-nodes/article.md

 In other cases everything's straightforward -- if there are spaces (just like any character) in the document, then they become text nodes in DOM, and if we remove them, then there won't be any.

-Here are no-space, text-only nodes:
+Here are no space-only text nodes:

 ```html no-beautify
 <!DOCTYPE HTML>